ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Access tokens might have to be revoked before their expiration time. {{RFC9770}} provides a list of possible circumstances where this can happen, and it specifies a method that an Authorization Server can use in order to notify the KDC, the Broker, and the Clients about pertaining access tokens that have been revoked but are not expired yet.

-Clients can be excluded from future communications related to a topic, by appropriately rekeying the group associated with the topic in question.
+Aligned with {{rekeying}}, the KDC performs a group rekeying when one or more members leave the group, thus preserving forward security.
+In particular, Clients can be excluded from future communications related to a topic, by appropriately rekeying the group associated with the topic in question.
+According to the specific application requirements, the KDC can also rekey the group upon a new node's joining, in case backward security has also to be preserved (see {{join-response}}).
+The KDC can also rekey the group for further reasons, e.g., according to an application-specific rekeying period or scheduling.

 # IANA Considerations